 #4.
 Water Supply Issues

-In other instances, your Whirlpool refrigerator ice maker not getting water may be the reason for poor ice production.
+In other instances, your a Whirlpool ice maker not making ice may be due to insufficient water supply.
 A clogged water filter, kinked water line hose, or defective water inlet valve can restrict the water flowing to an ice maker.
 When this happens, ice production will be limited or completely stop.
 Here’s how to address water supply issues that can affect ice production:

 - Change your refrigerator water filter.
 This should be done every 6 months to prevent clogs.

 - Assess the refrigerator’s water line for kinks.
 Carefully straighten any kinks and avoid others by making sure the refrigerator isn’t pushed too closely against the wall.